Elevation Rhythm

-Elevation Rhythm is an American Christian music collective from Charlotte, North Carolina, affiliated with Elevation Church.
+Elevation Rhythm (stylized as ELEVATION RHYTHM) is an American Christian music collective from Charlotte, North Carolina, affiliated with Elevation Church.

 On April 1, 2022, the group released their debut studio album, Growing Pains.
-It was followed by This Is the Gospel, released on April 14, 2023.
-This Is the Gospel reached No. 46 on the Billboard Top Christian Albums.
-Both albums were released on Elevation Worship Records.
+It was followed by This Is the Gospel, released on April 14, 2023, and Victory Lap, released on May 23, 2025.
+On the Billboard Top Christian Albums chart, This Is the Gospel reached No. 46, and Victory Lap reached No. 7.
+Elevation Rhythm, with Gracie Binion, also released their single Goodbye Yesterday on May 3, 2024, reaching the top 10 ranks on three Billboard Christian charts.
+All three releases were released on Elevation Worship Records.